Continuing Education Activity

 Elderly patients or those with osteoporosis or who are at risk of osteoporosis who present with mechanical ground-level falls or low impact trauma complaining of acute back pain should undergo CT to evaluate for compression fractures.
-Osteoporosis can be diagnosed with a vertebral body fracture alone and/or DEXA scan with a value of less than -2.5.
+Osteoporosis can be diagnosed with a vertebral body fracture alone and/or a DEXA scan with a value of less than -2.5.
 Imaging is the gold standard in assessing vertebral column fractures.
 Lateral radiographs of the spine can be diagnostic of both osteoporosis and vertebral column fractures.
 Measurements of the adjacent vertebral bodies can be taken and compared with the segment in question.
 CT is considered the best modality for evaluating spinal fractures.
 CT allows the clinician to evaluate the spine in three planes to properly grade the extent of pathology.
-CT can also be used to guide toward DEXA scan.
+CT can also be used to guide toward a DEXA scan.
 An MRI can show the relationship between bony structures, soft tissues, and acuity.
-Dual-energy X-ray absorptiometry (DEXA scan) is considered the gold standard for diagnosis of osteoporosis (with a T score less than -2.5) but is not useful for diagnosing compression fractures.
+Dual-energy X-ray absorptiometry (DEXA scan) is considered the gold standard for diagnosing osteoporosis (with a T score less than -2.5) but is not useful for diagnosing compression fractures.

-In 1993, Vertebral Fracture Assessment Using a Semiquantitative Technique, by Genant et al. was published and evaluated osteoporotic fractures; this has wide acceptance and utilization.
+In 1993, Vertebral Fracture Assessment Using a Semiquantitative Technique, by Genant et al., was published and evaluated osteoporotic fractures; this has wide acceptance and utilization.
 The scale looks at the shape of the vertebrae and measures the loss of height (LOH).
 It starts at grade 0 for normal vertebrae, grade 1 for mild fracture of 20 to 25% LOH, grade 2 for moderate fracture 25 to 40% LOH, grade 3 for severe fracture showing LOH at greater than 40% .
 Biomarkers can help diagnose osteoporosis but do not serve as a diagnostic measure for compression fractures.

-The classification schemes for all fractures of the entire spine is listed below for completion, as compression deformities can also occur in the setting of multiple traumatic fractures, as well as a component of a more severe injury.
+The classification schemes for all fractures of the entire spine are listed below for completion, as compression deformities can also occur in the setting of multiple traumatic fractures, as well as a component of a more severe injury.

 The cervical spine divides into upper and lower sections.
-Upper cervical spine injuries are related to the occiput, atlas (C1) and axis (C2).
+Upper cervical spine injuries are related to the occiput, atlas (C1), and axis (C2).
 Subaxial cervical injuries are from C3-C7.
 Due to anatomical differences, the remainder of the spine can subdivide into thoracic levels, T1-T10, thoracolumbar junction T11-L1 (where more than half of these fractures occur), and the lumbar spine L2 to L5.